SATA Hard Drive Recovery

 Yes, you can recover data from an old generation SATA drive.
 The only difference in the SATA revisions is the transfer rate.
 While the connector remains unchanged.
 However, if your hard drive uses an old (P)ATA (also known as IDE) connector you may need to use a USB or PCIe adapter.

-How to get files off a SATA hard drive that won't turn on?
+How to get data from a SATA hard drive that won't turn on?

 Yes, in many cases, you can repair a SATA hard drive.
-However, the chances of being successful in repairing the drive depends on the reason the drive isn’t working.
-If it’s filesystem corruption, repairing the drive is fairly easy.
-If the drive has undergone severe physical damage, the chances of successfully repairing it are significantly low.
+However, the success of the repair largely depends on the reason the drive isn’t working.
+If the issue is due to filesystem corruption, and you can use the error-checking tool built into Windows to help with this.
+On the other hand, if the drive has experienced severe physical damage, the chances of successful repair drop significantly, and you might need professional help.

 How do I fix SATA hard drive failure?